PMArkive/NintendoClients_wiki/Data-Store-Codes.md

 '0x22'
 ```

-Then, combine all bytes of the number that we obtained from the code and our key.
+Then, combine all bytes of the number that we obtained from the code and our key by XOR.
 If the result is 0, the checksum is correct.

 ```python
 >>> 0x1A ^ 0x10 ^ 0x1C ^ 0x34 ^ 0x22